devonfw-forge/devon4flutter-non-bloc-arch/pages/220-BLoC.md

 *Figure 19: Bloc and Wisgen Widget Tree [\[11\]](https://github.com/Fasust/wisgen)*

 These are the “*Events*” that can be sent to the BLoC by the UI.
 It is a common practice to use inheriting classes for *Events*.
-This way we can communicate intent though the name of the class and add some data for the *Event* to carry in it’s members.
+This way we can communicate intent through the name of the class and add some data for the *Event* to carry in its members.
 This approach of implementing *Events* is very similar to Redux’s *Actions* [\[65\]](https://redux.js.org/).

 ``` dart
 @immutable